SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/redirect.md

 description: |
   **MobilePay Online** is a two-phase payment instrument which can be implemented by the supported redirect scenario.
-  Swedbank Pay receives the MobilePay details from the payer through Swedbank Pay Payments.
+  Swedbank Pay receives the MobilePay Online's details from the payer through Swedbank Pay Payments.
-  The payment will then be performed by Swedbank Pay and confirmed by the payer through the MobilePay app.
+  The payment will then be performed by Swedbank Pay and confirmed by the payer through the MobilePay Online app.
 menu_order: 600
 ---

-## MobilePay redirect integration flow
+## MobilePay Online redirect integration flow

 *   When you have prepared your merchant/webshop site, you make a `POST` request towards Swedbank Pay with your Purchase information.
 *   You will receive a Redirect URL, leading to a secure Swedbank Pay hosted environment, in response.
-*   You need to redirect the browser of the end-user/consumer to that URL so that the user may enter their MobilePay details.
+*   You need to redirect the browser of the end-user/consumer to that URL so that the user may enter their MobilePay Online details.
 *   When the payment is completed, Swedbank Pay will redirect the browser back to your merchant/webshop site.
 *   Finally you need to make a `GET` request towards Swedbank Pay with the